 The scapular was originally a part of a monk’s habit.
 It was a narrow piece of cloth that was worn over the shoulders.
 In the 13th century lay people began placing themselves under the spiritual direction of the different monastic orders.
 They were called Third Order members.
 To show that they were associated with a particular community (Carmelite, Benedictine, Trinitarian etc.) they would wear the scapular of that order.
 It was not always practical or convenient to wear the full scapular in daily life.
 Hence, the smaller modern-day version came into being.
 This consists of two small squares of woolen cloth joined by strings and hung around the neck.

-But critics will point to Mary’s promise concerning the brown scapular of Mount Carmel as proof of idolatry.
-However, they only quote it in part and thus miss its meaning.
-They focus on the line that reads: “Whoever dies in this garment, will not suffer everlasting fire.”
-The promise must be read in its entirety and in the light of Catholic teaching.
-The full text is as follows: “Take, beloved son, this scapular of thy order as a badge of my confraternity and for thee and all Carmelites a special sign of grace; whoever dies in this garment, will not suffer everlasting fire.
+Many find Mary’s promise concerning the brown scapular troubling.
+But they quote it in part and miss its true meaning.
+What they find objectionable is the following: “Whoever dies in this garment, will not suffer everlasting fire.”
+But there is more to the story.
+Here is the entire quote: “Take, beloved son, this scapular of thy order as a badge of my confraternity and for thee and all Carmelites a special sign of grace; whoever dies in this garment, will not suffer everlasting fire.
 It is the sign of salvation, a safeguard in dangers, a pledge of peace and of the covenant.”

 The Church has always been careful to point out that no religious article is miraculous in itself and that salvation always depends upon the life of the wearer.
 Christians have been using medals since the earliest centuries.
 A second century medal has been found with the images of the apostles Peter and Paul.
 Examples of other holy medals have been found in the catacombs.
 Medals are coin-like objects made to commemorate persons, places, historical events or the mysteries of the faith.
 Medals serve as reminders of what they portray.
 They serve much the same purpose as the reminders of God worn by the Israelites in Numbers 15:37-40.
 There we read; “The Lord said to Moses, ‘Speak to the people of Israel, and bid them to make tassels on the corners of their garments throughout their generations, and to put upon the tassel of each corner a cord of blue; and it shall be to you a tassel to look upon and remember all the commandments of the Lord’.”